Not His Job: 'Wait Wait' Host Peter Sagal Writes A Book About Running

 He came to talk about his other pursuit — one that pays even less than public radio.

 Peter Sagal is a serious runner, with 14 marathons under his belt and a personal best under 3:10. ("I'm so glad you brought that up, because otherwise I would have had to," he says.)
-He's a regular columnist for Runner's World magazine, and now he has a new book out called The Incomplete Book of Running.
+He's a regular columnist for Runner's World magazine, and now he has a new book, The Incomplete Book of Running.

 He never thought he would do any of these things — until he turned 40.

 "When I turned 40, some years ago, I was transfixed by the panic that people who are turning 40 often have, which is, 'Oh my god, I'm turning 40.
-That means I'm going to die,'" he says in an interview.
+That means I'm going to die,' " he says.
 "And I said to myself, 'Well I know, I will run a marathon, and thus I will not die.'
 And it doesn't make any sense, but it has worked so far.
-What was unusual and unexpected, in my case, is that when I finished the marathon, instead of saying, 'OK, that's done, now I shall buy a sports car or go trekking in Nepal,' I said, 'I wonder if I could do that faster.'"
+What was unusual and unexpected, in my case, is that when I finished the marathon, instead of saying, 'OK, that's done, now I shall buy a sports car or go trekking in Nepal,' I said, 'I wonder if I could do that faster. '"

 Interview Highlights